Kevin Davis (police officer)

-Kevin Davis is an American police officer and the 11th Police Chief of the Fairfax County, VA, Police Department.
-He retired from the Prince George’s County, MD, Police Department, as the agency’s Assistant Police Chief before serving as the Police Chief for the Anne Arundel County, MD, Police Department and the 39th Police Commissioner of the Baltimore, MD, Police Department.
+Kevin Davis is an American police officer and the 11th Police Chief of the Fairfax County Police Department, Virginia.
+He retired from the Prince George's County Police Department as the department's Assistant Police Chief before serving as the chief of the Anne Arundel County Police Department and the 39th Police Commissioner of the Baltimore Police Department.

 Early life

-Davis was born in College Park, Maryland, in 1969.
+Davis was born 1969 at the Naval Medical Center in Bethesda, Maryland (now known as Walter Reed National Military Medical Center), and was raised in College Park, Maryland.
 His grandfather and great-grandfather served as high-ranked firefighters of the District of Columbia Fire and Emergency Medical Services Department, and his father retired from the Prince George's County Police Department as a police officer.

-Davis holds a bachelor's degree in English from Towson University and a master's degree in Management from Johns Hopkins University.
-He graduated from the Federal Bureau of Investigation's National Academy and the FBI National Executive Institute.
+Davis attended DeMatha Catholic High School in Hyattsville, Maryland, where he is recognized as one of the school's nineteen distinguished alumni.
+In 1986, he was a member of DeMatha's undefeated varsity football team, which finished the season ranked #1 by The Washington Post and #6 nationally by USA Today.
+He earned a bachelor's degree in English from Towson University and a master's degree in Management from Johns Hopkins University.
+Davis is also a graduate of the Federal Bureau of Investigation's National Academy and the FBI National Executive Institute.